marekzmyslowski/rtaint/README.md

 -------------- END --------------------
 Kaitai Struct SHA512: 18a5ace96a056d8189c292c981a4c3cec196bf2810ca56b547d02bc7c02eb3bf425dd21445dc98ef25649d6c91aed1699507410d17043b76c734b7f911f427af

-Process finished with exit code 0

 ```
-The tool creates automatically the kaitai struct file that can be used.
+As default rtaint produce the Kaitai struct representing data in the input file.
-Also the SHA512 is calculated for the kaitai struct.
-It can be used to compare different crashes.
+Also, the SHA512 is created that can be used for the duplication finding.

 #### Using rtaint

-The following oprions are available:
+The following options are available:
 ```
-usage: rtaint.py [-h] -f F [-g G] [-s S] [-k K] [-b B]
+usage: rtaint.py [-h] -f F [-g G] [-s S] [-v V] [-k K] [-b B]

 optional arguments:
   -h, --help  show this help message and exit
   -f F        Log file from Taintgrind
   -g G        File name to store dot graph
   -s S        File name for the slice
+  -v V        Variable name
   -k K        Directory path where Kaitai Struct will be stored inside the
               file $SHA512.ksy
-  -b B        File name for the binary map and size separated by colon -
+  -b B        File name for the binary map and size separated by a colon -
               name:size
 ```
+By default, rtaint creates taint starting from the last line of the log file unless the "-v" option
+is used.
+Then the taint starts from the line with the variable assignment.

 #### Additional Resources
-THe additional information can be found in my presentation:
+The additional information can be found in my presentation:
 https://www.slideshare.net/slideshow/embed_code/key/1jmcKqOhJm8md4

 #### License
 rtaint is licensed under MIT